p-pavel/scala-typelevel-motivational/README.md

     Scala and its capabilities (see [this](https://github.com/p-pavel/osgi-scala-maven/tree/main/modelling) to get a high level picture)
   - development of [parametric parametricity](https://www2.cs.sfu.ca/CourseCentral/831/burton/Notes/July14/free.pdf)
     ideas for Scala
   - development of techniques and tools to push Scala into proof assistant category similar to Agda (ability to discuss the topic with the type checker)
   - express industrial knowledge as Scala specs and develop the libraries from this (consider industrial patterns like "event sourcing", or "CQRS" expressed not as pity words but as formal executable spec)
-  - develop the ideas of API design and evolution connected to the types in Scala
+  - develop the techniques for API design and evolution connected to the types in Scala
-    - Can I get the immutable source files to the developers and if they come with something that wil make this code compile I can be pretty sure they implemented the spec? (yes, we can run scalacheck and munit in compile time)
+    - Can I give the immutable source files to the developers and if they come with something that will make this code compile I can be pretty sure they implemented the spec? (yes, we can run scalacheck and munit in compile time)
     - Can API evolution be connected to subtyping?
+    - - Can the structure of our specs reflect the stages of the design, including elaboration and refinement leading to more and precise types?
 - software engineering with Scala on JVM using OSGi and general capability/requirement model and packages in JVM sense
   - a tool to automatically generate OSGi bundles and Karaf feature repositories